anthonychoueiri/employee-directory/README.md

 - Source data from a third party person API, such as https://randomuser.me or http://uifaces.com.
 - Ability to search for employees.
 - Testing.

+# Running the App
+Run `npm start` and open http://localhost:3000.